nitrain/nitrain/README.md

 ### Affine Transforms
 The following transforms perform affine (or affine-like) transforms on torch tensors.

-- `Rotation()` : randomly rotate an image between given degree bounds
+- `Rotate()` : randomly rotate an image between given degree bounds
-- `Translation()` : randomly translate an image horizontally and/or vertically between given bounds
+- `Translate()` : randomly translate an image horizontally and/or vertically between given bounds
 - `Shear()` : randomly shear an image between given radian bounds
 - `Zoom()` : randomly zoom in or out on an image between given percentage bounds